 At least one original drive end housing (the part shown in the picture below) has been observed with an engineering number of C7AF-11131-A. Replacement drive end housings are often unmarked and may require grinding for flywheel clearance.

 Note that the starter is painted black except for the drive end housing and the bolt used to attach the cable from the starter solenoid.
-Overspray is commonly found on the drive end housing.
+Overspray is commonly found on the aluminum drive end housing up to the bolt holes.
 Paper-like gasket material was originally used beneath the large band clamp on the end of the housing; a small amount is visible around the cable bolt in the picture below.